-Warning: If power to output relays is supplied by Mission aux power port it is software configurable as 12 or 24 VDC.
+Warning: If power to output relays is supplied by Mission auxiliary power port it is software configurable as 12 or 24 VDC.
 Specify coil voltage of interposing relays appropriately.

 Note: Many items should be considered with remote control applications.
-Refer to our Best Practices for Remote Control Applications document.
+Refer to the Best Practices for Remote Control document.